Rain or Shine Elasto Painters: 2014–2015 season

 In 2014-15 PBA Philippine Cup they finished the eliminations in 2nd seed of the standings and they got the automatic semifinals slot as the new format in the Philippine Cup playoffs was changed.
 They face Alaska in the Semifinals but lost in 6 games.
 In 2015 PBA Commissioner's Cup, they chose Rick Jackson as their temporary import to wait for Wayne Chism to release from Hapoel Gilboa Galil of Israel.
 On February 16, Wayne is now ready to play for Rain or Shine and set his debut on February 20.
 They finished 1st in the eliminations via quotient system.
 It is the first time that they finished the top spot since 2012 PBA Governors Cup.
 They beat Brgy.
 Ginebra in a crucial game; 92–91.
-They sweep Meralco in the best-of-three semifinals to face Talk 'N Text Tropang Texters in the Finals.
-They lost the game 7 in overtime.
-But in the middle of the Commissioner's Cup, they release their resident import for the Governors Cup Arizona Reid to play for San Miguel Beermen to replace Ronald Roberts.
-Many fans of Rain or Shine was shocked after they heard the news, because of this, in 2015 PBA Governors' Cup, they choose former Alaska import Wendell McKines as their import.
+They swept Meralco in the best-of-three semifinals to face Talk 'N Text Tropang Texters in the Finals.
+They then lost the game 7 in overtime.
+But in the middle of the Commissioner's Cup, they released their resident import for the Governors Cup Arizona Reid to play for San Miguel Beermen to replace Ronald Roberts.
+Many fans of Rain or Shine were shocked after they heard the news, because of this, in 2015 PBA Governors' Cup, they chose former Alaska import Wendell McKines as their import.
 They finished 3rd place of the standings, in the Quarterfinals, they beat Barako Bull Energy in overtime by Paul Lee's layup, but lost to San Miguel in 4 games at the best of five Semifinals.